Asian Sesame Salmon is a healthy and easy salmon recipe. Marinated with soy sauce, ginger, and sesame oil, this fish pairs well with rice and veggies.

 How to Make Asian Sesame Salmon

-To make the salmon, place the fish in a large ziplock bag.
-Whisk together all of the marinade ingredients and pour over the salmon and refrigerate.
+Firstly, to make the salmon, place the fish in a large ziplock bag.
+Secondly, whisk together all of the marinade ingredients and pour over the salmon and refrigerate.

 When ready to bake, preheat the oven and line a large pan with foil.
 Add the salmon and pour any remaining marinade over the fish.